DJEyerman/Technical-Writing-Samples/README.md

     and objectives.
 The charter serves as a foundational document that defines the TRB's role in technical governance.

-    Wrote the TRB Charter and then ran the Board for many years.
+    I wrote the TRB Charter and then ran the Board for many years.

+I have also written Standard Operating Procedure (SOP) guides, Installation and Configuration Guides, Requirement Documents, Training Exercises, Test Cases, Architectural Decisions, and many conference and training presentations.